 A 20-year old student dies by suicide after thinking he had $730,000 negative balance on the free-trading app Robinhood

-Alexander E. Kearns, a 20-year-old stock trader who said he lost hundreds of thousands of dollars on the free trading app took his own life, according to his family.
-Kerns, a student at University of Nebraska student, died by suicide this month after seeing a negative $730,165 cash balance on his account for the free-trading app Robinhood.
+Alexander E. Kearns, a 20-year-old stock trader who said he lost hundreds of thousands of dollars on the free-trading app, took his own life.
+According to his family, Alex Kerns, a student at the University of Nebraska, died by suicide this month after he saw a negative cash balance of $730,165 in his free-trading app Robinhood account.

 In a note, Alex Kearns blamed Robinhood for allowing him to take on the risk.
 According, Alex may have misunderstood the Robinhood financial statement, according to a relative.
 The circumstance surrounding Kearns’ tragic death was published in a Wednesday-released Forbes report from Sergei Klebnikov and Antoine Gara, who also pointed out that the negative cash balance (displayed in red on the account) “may not have represented uncollateralized indebtedness at all.”